MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-shared-device-mode.md

 Set up automated device enrollment for devices in Azure AD shared device mode. *Shared device mode* enables frontline workers to securely share a single device throughout the day, signing in and out as needed.
 The foundation for this experience is made up of [Azure Active Directory (Azure AD) shared device mode](/azure/active-directory/develop/msal-ios-shared-devices) and the [Microsoft Enterprise SSO plug-in](../configuration/use-enterprise-sso-plug-in-ios-ipados-with-intune.md).

 Corporate-owned devices purchased through Apple Business Manager or Apple School Manager can be enrolled in Intune via automated device enrollment.
-Devices can be shipped directly to employees.
-When they turn on their devices, Apple Setup Assistant guides them through setup and enrollment.
 Microsoft Intune supports zero-touch provisioning for devices in Azure AD shared mode, which means that the device can be set up and enrolled in Intune with minimal interaction from the frontline worker.

 This article describes how to enable automated device enrollment for devices in shared device mode.
 You will: